steagsInc/Projet_Kilobots/README.md

-# KEAP | Kilobot's Evolutionnary Algorithms in Python
+# KEAP | Kilobot's Evolutionary Algorithms in Python
 ## Introduction
 The work present in this repository is part of a project made for the master A.N.D.R.O.I.D at Sorbonne Université.
 It uses the kilombo simulator available here : https://github.com/JIC-CSB/kilombo and from the kilobot code from the paper *Morphogenesis in robot swarm" available here : https://github.com/Danixk/Turing_morphogenesis